aparkin/NMDC_CDM_Browser/DEPLOYMENT.md

 To handle this dual context, we use relative paths from the project root in our code, determined by the location of the source files.
 This ensures consistent behavior in both environments.

-## Nginx and URL Configuration
+## Application Paths

-The application is served through nginx with the following configuration:
+The application expects to be served with the following paths:
 - Frontend: `https://genomics.lbl.gov/cdm-browser`
 - Backend API: `https://genomics.lbl.gov/cdm-browser-api`

-This setup requires specific configuration in both frontend and backend containers.
+These paths are used in the application configuration to ensure proper routing between frontend and backend services.

 ## Container Configuration